 In Croatia, in order to implement the Integrated Territorial Investment (ITI), altogether seven urban agglomerations have been defined, thereof Osijek is located in the border area.
 Besides the city of Osijek two towns (Belišće and Valpovo) and further 16 municipalities make up the agglomeration.
 As application of the tool Community-based Local Development (CLLD) in terms of governing rural development, in both countries local action groups (LAGs) within the LEADER programme have been set up.
 In the 2014-2020 period from the Hungarian side along the border six LAGs are operating, in the whole programme area altogether 18 LAGs.
-Similarly, on the Croatian side along the border area.
+Similarly, on the Croatian side along the borderline seven LEADER LAGs have been set up, altogether 23 LAGs are operating in the whole border area.
 LAGs have set up their own development strategies and working bodies.